Frequently Asked Questions

 - Due process: Right to representation in disciplinary meetings

-Currently, if you're injured off-the-job for 1-4 weeks (not workers' comp), you can't work due to physical requirements, can't file for disability benefits, and have no income.
-You're completely unprotected.
+Currently, temporary employees don't have access to disability insurance.
+If you're injured off-the-job for 1-4 weeks (not workers' comp) and can't work due to physical requirements, there's no income protection.

-Through collective bargaining, we can negotiate for disability insurance coverage or other protections so workers aren't financially devastated by non-work injuries.
+Through collective bargaining, we can negotiate for disability insurance coverage and other benefits that full-time city employees receive.

-Once a majority of temporary lifeguards sign cards, we formally request recognition from the City of West Hollywood.
+Once a majority of temporary aquatics staff sign cards, we formally request recognition from the City of West Hollywood.
 They can either:

 - Voluntarily recognize us: Accept our petition and begin bargaining